nherger/EnsembleSelection/README_new.md

 Very simplified, the model consists of variables, an objective function that is either minimised or maximised and one or several constraints (restrictions on variable values).

 ## Forum
-Gurobi’s discussion board can be found here: <http://groups.google.com/group/gurobi>
+Gurobi’s very responsive discussion board can be found here: <http://groups.google.com/group/gurobi>
 Check if your question has already been answered there before you create a new topic.

 ## Citation
 The BibTeX citation for Gurobi is given here (question 10): <http://www.gurobi.com/support/faqs>

 ## Sample script
-I share a sample script (*Gurobi_MIQP_random.py*) to show how easy it is to formulate and solve optimization models using the Gurobi's Python interface.
+I share a sample script (*Gurobi_MIQP_random.py*) to show how easy it is to formulate and solve optimisation models using the Gurobi's Python interface.
 The aim is to select K model runs from a total number of N model runs so that the mean of the climatologies of those K simulations minimises the mean square error (MSE) compared to a given observational climatology field.

 Some more information on the script and the main components of the model: